 However, if you decide to sweeten your chocolate, it's easiest to use either a liquid sweetener or, if using erythritol, make sure it's powdered.
 Erythritol does not melt like sugar does and the regular granules will just collect at the bottom of your chocolate.

 I calculated the nutritional facts on the basis that a sugar free chocolate is used. if you use a dark chocolate with 90% cocoa solids, the 50 g you will use will contain ca 5 grams of sugar.
 Divided between your 25 pralines, the amount of sugar per praline will only go up by ca 0.2 grams.
 As always, if a nutritional breakdown is important for your health, don't forget to make your own calculations as well.
-I do my best, but I cannot guarantee they are 100% accurate as I use an online calculator.
+I do my best, but I cannot guarantee they are 100% accurate as I use a free online calculator.